 What type of sessions do you want?

 Consider offering a variety of sessions at your event including in-person, hybrid or virtual, but also within each time slot.
-Work to give people a mix of session-types to attend for every time slot
+Work to give people a mix of session-types to attend for every time slot.

 What energy level do you want?

 If a room is half full, it's going to feel dead.
 Conversely, if it's packed, the energy level is going to be much higher.
 Around 75% full is a neutral level of energy.
-For each session, consider what type of session type it is and room it's going to be held in.
+For each session, consider what type of session type it is and the room it's going to be held in.
 For a virtual component, this is a different feel, and your speakers need to be versed in how to keep a virtual audience engaged.
 You may also want to experiment with different types of sessions in virtual, like shorter bite-sized content such as PechaKucha or 3x3x3.

 What does your event look like?